expo/expo/docs/pages/guides/authentication.md

 <img alt="Facebook Console for URIs" src="/static/images/sdk/auth-session/guide/facebook-ios-guide.png" />

 - Under iOS > Bundle ID: Add your app's bundle identifier, this should match the value in your **app.json** - `expo.ios.bundleIdentifier`.
-If you don't have one set, run `expo eject` to create one (then rebuild the native app).
+If you don't have one set, run `expo prebuild` to create one (then rebuild the native app).
 - Press "Save Changes" in the footer.
 - Copy the "App ID" in the header into your `iosClientId: '<YOUR FBID>'` or `clientId`.
 Ex: `{ iosClientId: '474614477183384' }` (no `fb` prefix).
 - Now you're ready to use the demo component in your native iOS app.